algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 - Figure out avenues, training programs, sessions both online and offline which can help in sharing and bringing forth the untapped potential locally.

 - Build several toy programs and games, like YAES and Chain Reaction, as completely open source, for the explicit purpose to learn and as a means to share my learning.
 Most of the development will be recorded and streamed, so that anyone wanting to hack on it together can join and talk about.
-This would serve 2 purposes, one to kill the aspect of isolation which would happen working alone; the second is being able to watch other people code along and think has always been a great learning experience.
+This would serve 2 purposes, one to kill the aspect of isolation which would happen working alone; the second is being able to watch other people code along and think, has always been a great learning experience.
 I have always been a heavy proponent of Pair Programming.

 - Talks and presentations!
 Talk more and meet more people in the industry, you may never know who is excited about the same ideas as you.
 Rust, Go and FRP community in Chennai are still in infancy just like the languages, there is still a lot of room for them to grow.